-tells HDevRunner to use the installed HALCON 13.0 instead of the default HALCON installation which might be HALCON 12.0 to run Some Script.hdev.
+tells HDevRunner to use the installed HALCON 13.0 instead of the default HALCON installation which might be HALCON 12.0 to run SomeScript.hdev.
+You can also specify only the start of the version number, e.g. only the major version number 13.